-SOCS3 expression was downregulated in CC tissues
+SOCS3 expression was down-regulated in CC tissues

-The number of colon tumors was significantly larger in the CC group than that in control group (p<0.01), while CC induction rate was 85 % in the CC group.
-The results of H&E staining assay showed that the Control group displayed normal ruddy mucosa, regular folds, normal glandular duct structure, and no obvious infiltration of inflammatory cells.
-In CC group, there were abnormally thickened mucosa, thickened and irregular folds, visible tumor nodules of various sizes throughout the entire colon, cancer cells of different sizes arranged in lines and clusters. massive infiltration of inflammatory cells and disappeared intercellular spaces.
-The messenger RNA (mRNA) expression level of SOCS3 in the CC tissues was first measured via qRT-PCR analysis.
+The number of colon tumors was significantly larger in the CC group than that in the control group (p < 0.01), and the CC induction rate was 85 % in the CC group.
+The results of the H&E staining assay showed that the control group displayed normal ruddy mucosa, regular folds, normal glandular duct structure, and no obvious infiltration of inflammatory cells.
+In the CC group, there were abnormally thickened mucosa, thickened and irregular folds, visible tumor nodules of various sizes throughout the entire colon.
+Cancer cells of different sizes were arranged in lines and clusters, with massive infiltration of inflammatory cells and disappeared intercellular spaces.